-To successfully interact with other members in cross-cultural community and mission, and work in cultures beyond her own, a student must respect and appreciate cultural differences.
+To successfully interact with other members in intercultural community and mission, and work in cultures beyond her own, a religious sister must respect and appreciate cultural differences.

-The College offers opportunities for the student to develop cultural respect.
-The Formation Program provides a student with the opportunity to live with students from cultures other than her own.
+The College offers opportunities for the religious sister to develop cultural respect.
+The Formation Program provides her with the opportunity to live with students from cultures other than her own.
 Cultural dinners, cultural music, ethnic magazines, and art from different areas of the world offer a multitude of perspectives.

-A student has the opportunity to participate in Mission Sunday, Lunar New Year, and other cultural celebrations.
-To offer students an opportunity to develop on-going relationships with families in the local area, the College sponsors the Friends Across Nations Club.
+A religious sister has the opportunity to participate in Mission Sunday, Lunar New Year, and other cultural celebrations.
+To offer her an opportunity to develop on-going relationships with families in the local area, the College sponsors the Friends Across Nations Club.